Why, good day old chap!

 So you've come up with several great possible business ideas, eh?
 Awesome!
 So now you might be wondering ... "which idea do I choose?!?!?
 Haaaaaalp!!!"

 Like ...
 "Which one will make me money?"

-Unfortunately, there's no guarantee that a business idea will make money, so make sure that the potential business you are wanting to start is something that you love!
-Never go into business just to make money.
+Unfortunately, there's no guarantee that a business idea will make money, so the first thing you wanna do is to make sure that the potential business you are wanting to start is something that you GENUINELY love!

 Plus, people can tell when you're being fake and don't love what you're doing, and you will inevitably turn people off and not attract the kind of customers that you want.

 So one more time, all together now: Make sure that you love it!

 To figure out which idea would be best suited for a business for you to start, put each idea through ... the gauntlet. :::evil laugh::: Mwahhh hahahaha!

 (Sounds a bit sinister doesn't it?)